sealmove/hexalepis/README.md

 *Simon Tatham created [tweak](https://www.chiark.greenend.org.uk/~sgtatham/tweak/) which is more of a proof-of-concept rather than a full-fledged hex editor.*

 ### 5% [#....................]
-This is **hex version 1**.
+This is **Hexalepis version 1**.
 It only runs on linux terminal emulators and the engine described above is not yet implemented.
-**Hex version 2** will have the engine + a cross-platform GUI made with [nimx](https://github.com/yglukhov/nimx).
+**Hexalepis version 2** will have the engine + a cross-platform GUI made with [nimx](https://github.com/yglukhov/nimx).

 ### Design goals
 * Effeciency